-Financing a WAU education is a very important aspect in determining your ability to attend our University.
+Financing a WAU education is a critical aspect in determining your ability to attend our University.
 At WAU, we are committed to assisting families to make the most of their financial aid dollars and to treat families equitably while maintaining flexibility in recognizing unusual situations.
 Each financial aid application file is given a personal review by experienced staff in the Office of Student Financial Services.
-In addition to submitting the required documentation, you are welcome to include any information you believe will help us understand your family's financial circumstances.
+In addition to submitting the required documentation, you are welcome to include any information you believe will help us understand your family’s financial circumstances.

 The following factors are used in determining a student’s eligibility for need-based assistance.

 The cost of attendance is determined by the University and is an estimate of the educational and miscellaneous expenses a student will occur during the nine-month academic year.
 An educational expense budget is calculated for each financial aid applicant.
 These expenses include direct costs such as tuition, fees, room, and board as well as indirect costs which are standard allowances for books, supplies, personal expenses, and transportation.

 WAU uses the FAFSA® (Free Application for Federal Student Aid) as the primary determinant in calculating the family contribution.
 The Office of Student Financial Services evaluates each student’s application using federal and institutional methodologies to assess the family’s financial resources.
 During the review, attention is given to individual family circumstances.
 Based on this information, a determination is made as to what the family could expect to contribute toward the student’s annual educational expenses following the appropriate federal and University policies.

 Demonstrated financial need of each student is the difference between the cost of attendance and the calculated family contribution.
 The calculated need determines the student’s eligibility for financial assistance.